Student Frequently Asked Questions

 Under federal student financial assistance regulations, additional practical or professional training offered by professional bodies, organizations or associations required for the practice of any trade or profession are not eligible for designation or for the provision of student aid.

-If you are unsuccessful with achieving entry-level competence at your Capstone assessment, you will have an opportunity to complete a Capstone re-assessment competency evaluation.
-For more information refer to the policy regarding reattempting the Capstone.
+If you are unsuccessful with achieving entry-level competence at your Capstone assessment, you will have an opportunity to attempt the Capstone assessment again.
+For more information refer to the PREP Capstone policy